 As of this writing, Wisconsin’s state Senate health committee had voted unanimously to pass the amended hemp bill along to the full state Senate on August 20, 2019.
 Taking law enforcement’s concerns into consideration, the amended bill puts into law the current practice of allowing a driver to have a trace amount of THC in their blood, a level well below what is intoxicating.
 Six other states have similar laws.

-Since becoming federally legalized under the 2018 Farm Bill, CBD oil products appear on the shelves of a wide range of retail locations.
+CBD oil products appear on the shelves of a wide range of retail locations.
 NuLeaf Naturals has partnered with a wide array of wellness practitioners and retail outlets, from pharmacies, massage therapists, and family practice physicians to natural food stores, smoke and vape shops, and more.

 To find one of these retail locations nearest you, click here to access NuLeaf Naturals’ online interactive retail store map.
 Or, if you’d prefer to have your order shipped to your home or desired address, click here to place an order for CBD oil in Wisconsin online.